Lan12335/Hmm/README.md

 we can use the nRF24L01 module with the SD card adaptor module in the same circuit...

 Arduino Research[folder] it is a folder from my computer in where I edit from VS code or Arduino IDE software

+jun4REC is the latest code for the receiver, for arduino LGT RF nano board

+jun4TRAN is the latest code for the transmitter, for arduino UNO R3